Updated on November 28th, 2023

-Development of StakeWise V3 is well underway, so it’s time to talk about the migration plans!
-Lots of changes are coming up, but don’t worry — this post will address any uncertainties around the transition to StakeWise V3 to make it as smooth as possible.
-If you’d rather listen than read, we invite you to the StakeWise Community Call on Thursday, October 27th to go over the plans together and answer any outstanding questions.
-With that, let’s begin!
+With StakeWise V3 now live, it’s time to talk about the migration path!
+Lots of changes are here, but don’t worry — this post will address any uncertainties around the transition to StakeWise V3 to make it as smooth as possible.
+We will cover the main differences between V2 and V3 and explain the migration process as clearly as we can.
+Let’s begin!

 The Big Picture